drasi-project/docs/docs/content/solution-developer/components/sources/_index.md

 1. Collect credentials and endpoint addresses that provide access to the change log and query API of the source system you want to connect to.
 1. Create a YAML file containing the Source resource definition.
 This will include the configuration settings that enable the Source to connect to the source system.
 This file can be stored in your solution repo and versioned along with all the other solution code / resources.
-1. Run `drasi` to apply the Source resource definition to the Kubernetes cluster where your Drasi environment is deployed.
+1. Run `drasi apply` to apply the Source resource definition to the Kubernetes cluster where your Drasi environment is deployed.

 As soon as the Source is created it will start running, monitoring its source system for changes and pushing them to subscribed Continuous Queries.

-The Kubernetes resource definition for a Source has the following basic structure:
+The definition for a Source has the following basic structure:

 ```
 apiVersion: v1